KatacodaTest/katacoda-scenarios/twonode/step7.md

 _kubectl apply -f $GOPATH/src/github.com/kubeedge/kubeedge/build/node.json -s cloudhuburl:8080_

-Replace cloudhuburl with the ip of the machine where cloud is running(use ens3 iner addr).
+Replace cloudhuburl with the ip of the machine where cloud is running(use ens3 inet addr).

 Perform above two steps multiple times to create multiple nodes.